 According to the results of the econometric analysis based on the 1992 dataset, the determinants of workers' welfare in Burundi, proxied by wages, seem to be the same as those determining welfare elsewhere.
 High education, long tenure, large size of the firm one works for, the location in Bujumbura, the formal status of the firm and its public ownership seem to be associated with high wages.
 The results based on relatively new data confirm the positive effect of large size on welfare, irrespective of the way it is measured.
 A simple model of firm size conditioning on age highlights the importance of this variable as well as location, suggesting that older firms tend to be larger (or employ more people).
-This result is indirectly confirmed by the finding in the models of firm growth where it appears that that smaller firms grow faster, considering that to bear in mind that the analysis of firm growth is solely based on surviving firms, which could introduce a selection bias given that survival might not be randomly distributed among firms (Nkurunziza, 2010).
+This result is indirectly confirmed by the finding in the models of firm growth where it appears that that smaller firms grow faster, considering that most of the firms start very small due to reasons discussed earlier.
+It is important to bear in mind that the analysis of firm growth is solely based on surviving firms, which could introduce a selection bias given that survival might not be randomly distributed among firms (Nkurunziza, 2010).